geographyclub/factbook/README.md

 # factbook

-A little json parser and website for the CIA World Factbook found at https://github.com/factbook/factbook.json.
+So far, a little json parser and website for the CIA World Factbook found at https://github.com/factbook/factbook.json.

 Scraping
 ```bash